jrburke/jrburke.com/src-published/2013/03/03/requirejs-2.1.5-released/index.md

 [RequireJS 2.1.5 is available](http://www.requirejs.org/docs/download.html).

 Biggest change is support for running the optimizer and loading AMD modules in [xpcshell](https://developer.mozilla.org/en-US/docs/XPConnect/xpcshell).
 It is a bit tricky to get xpcshell on your machine.
 It normally means creating a debug build of Firefox.
-But if you have a build or test environments built around xpcshell, RequireJS and the optimizer now run in that environment.
+But if you have a build or test environment built around xpcshell, RequireJS and the optimizer now run in that environment.

 I tried to get [r.js to work in Windows Script Host](https://github.com/jrburke/r.js/issues/201), but unfortunately, cscript is too limited to be useful.